 To continue reducing these outages, SCE will harden more than 50 circuits this year.
 In addition, in response to the extreme weather experienced last November when wind gusts reached more than 80 mph in some locations, SCE will be making further enhancements to 11 of the hardened circuits last year.

 To learn how this work may affect you, please enter your address in the lookup tool to find the name of the circuit that provides electricity to your community.
 After that, click on your county and circuit name below to learn more about the expedited grid hardening work in progress.
 While this information is accurate at the time of posting, both the scope of work and timeline are subject to change.
-An explanation of the work phases can be found at the bottom of this page.
+As explanation of the work phases can be found at the bottom of this page.